pyouroboros/ouroboros/README.md

 ### Prometheus metrics

 Ouroboros keeps track of containers being updated and how many are being monitored.
 Said metrics are exported using [prometheus](https://prometheus.io/).
 Metrics are collected by ouroboros with or without this flag, it is up to you if you would like to expose the port or not.
+You can also bind the http server to a different interface for systems using multiple networks. `--metrics-port` and `--metrics-addr` can run independently of each other without issue.

+#### Port

 > Default is `8000`